Watershed Approach in Erie, Pennsylvania, to Rid the Seas of Marine Debris

 What is the project and why is it important?

 Using existing teacher training materials, the school district incorporated marine debris education and stewardship activities into existing BELONG (Becoming Empowered by Living Our Natural Gifts) curriculum.
 Through this program, approximately 1,800 fourth and fifth graders from 12 elementary schools in the district learned what constitutes marine debris, its sources and impacts on natural habitats, and how it travels through a watershed.
 To relate that to their own experiences, they also discovered what type of trash is generated in their schools and neighborhoods and how it contributed to marine debris.
-Students are then took action and developed ways to reduce the amount of trash produced and educated the surrounding communities about marine debris to change behavior in a positive way.
+Students then took action and developed ways to reduce the amount of trash produced and educated the surrounding communities about marine debris to change behavior in a positive way.